 • Social Justice (BA)

 • Studio Art (BA, minor)

 Dominican’s undergraduate degrees are designed to drive you to pursue a path paved in self-discovery, creative thinking, and community impact.
 Faculty will guide you through authentic learning experiences and incredible research opportunities.

 Dominican educates and prepares students to be ethical leaders and socially responsible global citizens who incorporate the Dominican values of study, reflection, community, and service into their lives.

 Dominican has a student body of 1,783 and a student-faculty ratio of 10:1.
 Guided by its Catholic heritage, the University is committed to diversity, sustainability, and the integration of the liberal arts, the sciences, and professional programs.

 With over 30 student clubs and organizations and countless events and activities, you’ll connect with an engaged, active community.

 The Dominican Experience

-From mentoring to focused project work, you’ll build a track record that shows how much you can accomplish, giving you the confidence and knowledge to shape your future.
-The Dominican Experience is our promise that each student will have the support needed for success in college, the education necessary for a career, and the life skills and ethical foundation to create a meaningful life.
+From mentoring to project-based research, you’ll build a track record that shows how much you can accomplish, giving you the confidence and knowledge to shape your future.
+The Dominican Experience is our promise that each student will have the support needed for success in college, the education necessary for a career, and the skills and ethical foundation to create a meaningful life.

 Every Dominican student: